Digital-Naturalism-Laboratories/Mothbox/docs/docs/building/mothbox_pro/manufacture.md

 **All-the-other-details (Description)**
 Next we need to make sure all the important details of the thing we swap.
 These details are often listed under the "description."
 We can copy the details we think are important along with the package size and search for a new part.
+The important details we are looking at for this led are
+1) its color (green)
+2) its voltage (3.3v)

 ##### Search for a new part